 - An excellent role model;

 - Ready to give up your time;

 - Fair and honest;

-- Committed and reliable
+- Committed and reliable.

-Being a House Captain is more than telling people to be quiet on the stairs!
-It's also a full-time job!!

-Sats will take place in May 2020.
+Being a house captain is more than telling people to be quiet on the stairs!
+It's also a Sats will take place in May 2022.
 There are 6 tests:

 - Spelling

 - Grammar

 - Reading

 - Arithmetic

-- Reasoning I
+- Reasoning 1

 - Reasoning 2

 - Writing Portfolios are built up in class time

 - There will be booster classes for chosen pupils.